diogro/expressionVariance-manuscript/main.md

 The imputation procedure has minimal effect on the ranking, and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.
 We also create a tissue specific variance ranking, using the same ranking procedure but joining studies done in the same tissue type.
 For this tissue level ranking, we only use genes that are expressed in all studies of a given tissue.
-For tissues that are represented by a single study, we use the SD ranking for that study as the tisseu rank.
+For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.
 We further investigate the tissue-level expression variance ranks as they relate to genomic regulation.

 ## Gene level statistics